EarthScope/ispaq/README.md

 combinations of other aliases.
 Example: `myMetrics: num_gaps, sample_mean, cross_talk`.

-**Station_SNCL** aliases are user created `alias: Network.Station.Location.Channel` combinations.
-Station SNCLs can be comma separated lists. `*` or `?` wildcards can be used in any of the network, station, location, channel elements.
+**Station_SNCL** aliases are user created `alias: Network.Station.Location.Channel[.Quality]` combinations.
+Station SNCLs can be comma separated lists. `*` or `?` wildcards can be used in any of the network, station, location, channel, or quality elements.
+The use of quality code is optional, but may be beneficial to include if you have multiple versions of the data in your holdings.
-Example: `"myStations: IU.ANMO.10.BHZ, IU.*.00.BH?, IU.ANMO.*.?HZ, II.PFO.??.*`.
+Example: `"myStations: IU.ANMO.10.BHZ.M, IU.*.00.BH?.M, IU.ANMO.*.?HZ, II.PFO.??.*`.
 By default, aliases are formatted
-as `Network.Station.Location.Channel`.
+as `Network.Station.Location.Channel[.Quality]`.
 This format pattern can be modified using the `sncl_format`entry discussed below.

+_Note_: the PDF metric will use the quality code specified, if there is one, as it retrieves PSDs.
+If no quality code is specified in the station SNCL, then it will look for any and all quality codes that might exist for that SNCL.

 _Note:_ When directly specifying a SNCL pattern on the command line, SNCLs containing wildcards should be enclosed by quotes to avoid a possible error of unrecognized arguments.